JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## Generated Framework Headers

 Each of created frameworks contains the header file in `<Framework>/Headers/Demo.h`.
-The file does not depend on the target platform (at least with Kotlin/Native v.0.8.1).
+The file does not depend on the target platform (at least with Kotlin/Native v.0.8.2).
 It contains the definitions for our Kotlin code and few Kotlin-wide declarations.

+### Kotlin/Native Runtime Declarations

+Let's
-Let's see Kotlin runtime declarations first:
+see Kotlin runtime declarations first:

 <div class="sample" markdown="1" mode="obj-c" theme="idea" data-highlight-only auto-indent="false">